garethjmsaunders/sec-digital-calendar-windows-sidebar-gadget/README.md

 ![screenshot](images/screenshot.png)

+`⚠ WARNING This Windows Sidebar Gadget is still in beta.
+It may still need some cosmetic tweaks.`

 Windows Vista and Windows 7 supported Sidebar Gadgets, mini applications that sat on the desktop or on a sidebar.
 These are still available in Windows 7, 8, 8.1, 10 and 11 by installing the application [8GadgetPack](https://8gadgetpack.net/).

 ## How it works

 The gadget displays the latest information from the [SEC digital calendar](https://www.seccalendar.org.uk/) website.

+Long feast day names and descriptions will be truncated.
+This is expected behaviour.

 Hover over the feast day to view more information in a tooltip.
 This will show: